-- 1. Before giving this routine control for disk errors, DOS performs three retries. - 2.
-For disk errors, this exit is taken only for errors occurring during an INT X'21' function call.
+- 1. Before giving this routine control for disk errors, DOS performs three retries. - For disk errors, this exit is taken only for errors occurring during an INT X'21' function call.
 It is not used for INT X'25' or X'26'. - 3.
-If you set this vector, be sure to preserve the original contents and restore them before your program ends.
-Otherwise, unpredictable results will occur. - 4.
-If you decide to handle the error vourself without returning to DOS, be sure to restore your registers from the stack (above).
+If you decide to handle the error yourself without returning to DOS, be sure to restore your registers from the stack (above).
 The first and last three words shown should be removed from the stack and discarded.
 Also, this routine should enable interrupts because it was entered with interrupts disabled. - 25 Absolute disk read.
 This transfers control directly to the DOS BIOS.
 Upon return, the original flags are still on the stack (put there by the INT instruction).
 This is necessary because return information is passed back in the current flags.
 Be sure to pop the stack to prevent uncontrolled growth.
 For this entry point records and sectors are the same size.
+The request is as follows:

+(AL) Drive number (for example, 0=A or

+1=B)

-The request is as follows: - Drive number (for example, 0=A or (AL) 1=B) (CX) Number of sectors to read
+(CX) Number of sectors to read

-- Beginning logical record number (DX) - (DS:BX) Transfer address
+(DX) Beginning logical record number

+(DS:BX) Transfer address

 The number of records specified are transferred between the given drive and the transfer address.
 Logical record numbers are obtained by numbering each sector sequentially starting from zero and continuing across track boundaries.
-For example, logical record number 0 is track 0 sector 1, whereas logical record number X'12' is track 2 sector 3.
+For example, logical record number 0 is track 0, sector 1, side 0, whereas logical record number X'12' is track 2, sector 3, side 0.
+Numbering continues with record numbers 140-27F on the second side of a dual sided diskette, beginning at track 0, sector 1, side 1.